 Scientists believe that in most individuals, tinnitus is the result of changes that occur inside the organ of hearing, called the cochlea.
 Those changes, such as the loss of the tiny hair cells that play a role in sound perception, result in auditory brain overcompensation.
 In other words, in the absence of complete sound input, your brain creates sounds to fill in the auditory gaps.

-Most often, tinnitus is a symptom of benign changes in the ears, like hearing loss or damage due to noise exposure.
-Other times it may be linked to an underlying health condition that may need treatment.
+Most often, tinnitus is a symptom of benign changes in the ears, such as hearing loss due to age-related changes or loud noise exposure.
+Other times it may be linked to an underlying health condition that may need treatment, such as hypertension, diabetes, and kidney disease (to name a few).
 Most of these conditions aren’t treatable with ear drops.

-- Hair cell loss due to the aging process.
+• Cochlear hair cell loss within the inner ear due to the natural aging process of the hearing organ, the cochlea.
 The tiny hairs in the cochlea pick up auditory cues, and over time, they tend to become damaged.
-Other causes of reduced sound transmission to the brain (hearing loss) may be found in various parts of the auditory mechanism, such as the middle ear, the auditory nerve or the brainstem.
+This loss of information from the cochlear hair cells leads to reduced sound transmission along the auditory nerve to the brain, which ultimately results in hearing loss.

-- Exposure to loud noises.
+• Exposure to loud noises.
 Tinnitus can be triggered by long-term noise exposure (like working around heavy machinery) or a single loud sound (like an explosion).
+Loud noise can cause damage to the cochlear hair cells, and if loud enough, to the auditory processing centers of the brain as well (this is sometimes the case with blast exposures which cause Traumatic Brain Injury).

-- Blockage.
-Common ear obstructions like earwax blockage, sinus pressure, or allergies can result in a temporary hearing loss and tinnitus.
+• Blockage.
+Common ear obstructions like earwax blockage, sinus pressure, or allergies can result in temporary hearing loss and tinnitus.

-- Conditions outside of the auditory system.
+• Conditions outside of the auditory system.
 Not all causes of tinnitus are related to your ears or hearing perception.
-For example, a type of tinnitus called pulsatile can be related to blood flow issues.
+For example, pulsatile tinnitus is often related to blood flow disturbances within the carotid or jugular arteries in the neck.

 What Are Ear Drops?

-Ear drops are a liquid medication that is applied directly to your ear canal.
+Ear drops are liquid medications that are applied directly to your ear canal.
 Ear drops are typically used as an antibiotic, antifungal, or pain reliever and can be available over the counter (OTC) or by prescription from your doctor.

 Homeopathic vs FDA Approved Ear Drops